In this post, we’ll answer the question, “what is keyboard aftertouch” and let you know if it’s a feature worth having.

-The main difference is aftertouch responds to pressure while velocity sensitivity responds to velocity – or how hard/soft you press a key.
+The main difference is aftertouch responds to pressure while velocity responds to how fast you press a key.

-Each form of keyboard expression triggers a change in a note’s tonal qualities through different actions.
+Each form of keyboard expression alters a note’s tonal qualities but through different actions.

 Takeaway: What is Aftertouch in a Keyboard?

-Aftertouch is a type of keyboard expression found in some MIDI keyboards that you can use to add effects to your melodies in real-time.
+Aftertouch is a type of keyboard expression found in some MIDI keyboards that you can use to add effects to notes in real time.

-The keys on an Aftertouch MIDI Keyboard are pressure-sensitive, meaning you can apply additional pressure to notes after striking them to apply effects as you play.
+Since these keys respond to pressure, you can apply additional pressure to notes after striking them to apply effects as you play.

-Aftertouch can be a valuable tool for music producers, as it offers a way to add nuance to their performances.
+It’s a valuable tool, as it offers a way for you to add nuance to your performances.